 Our team can help if you or a loved one suffered a traumatic brain injury in a recent accident.
-When someone else’s carelessness or recklessness causes injuries, the victims have a right to seek compensation and hold the at-fault party accountable.
-Our Atlanta traumatic brain injury lawyer knows how to build these cases and pursue justice.
+When someone else’s carelessness or recklessness causes an accident, injured victims have a right to seek compensation and hold the responsible party accountable.
+Our Atlanta traumatic brain injury lawyers know how to build a strong legal case and pursue justice.

 At Atlanta Personal Injury Law Group, our attorneys represent those living with catastrophic injuries every day.
-We understand how a significant traumatic brain injury affects almost every part of your life and why getting the care and support you need is important.
-We want you to focus on healing and rehabilitation, not worry about your legal case.
+We understand how a significant traumatic brain injury affects almost every part of your life and why receiving the care and support you need is important.
+We want you to focus on healing and rehabilitation and not worry about protecting your legal rights.

-We believe our clients deserve justice.
-After all they endured because of someone else’s carelessness, they deserve advocacy and someone to fight for their best interests.
-We seek compensation based on their case facts and appropriate compensation for their expenses, injuries, and future care needs.
+Like our clients, you deserve justice.
+After everything you've endured because of someone else’s carelessness, you deserve a skilled advocate who will fight for your best interests.
+We seek compensation based on your unique case facts, including your expenses, injuries, and future care needs.
 When negligence causes preventable injuries, we aim to hold those responsible accountable.

-Our attorneys work based on contingency.
+Our attorneys work on a contingency fee basis.
 We never ask our clients to pay upfront fees.
-We know you have many out-of-pocket expenses and costs right now, and you do not need your personal injury attorney to be another one.
-Our attorney’s fees come from the payout we recover for our client, never from the client’s pocket.
-We answer questions about our fees during our initial consultation.
+We know you have many out-of-pocket expenses and costs right now, and you do not need your personal injury attorney to be another financial concern.
+Our attorney’s fees come from the payment we recover for our client, never from the client’s pocket.
+We can answer any questions you have about our fees during our initial free consultation.

-How Our Atlanta Traumatic Brain Injury Lawyers Build a Case
+Our Atlanta Traumatic Brain Injury Lawyers Know How to Build a Strong Case

-Traumatic brain injuries occur in many different ways.
+Traumatic brain injuries (TBIs) can occur in many different ways.

 - Car accidents